Configuring Amazon Web Services Cloud

 Based on your organization configuration, select the appropriate template:

-Use Case Template Use an existing CloudTrail with an existing S3 bucket aws-onboarding-existing-cloudtrail.json Create a CloudTrail to use with an existing S3 Bucket aws-onboarding-nobucket.json Create a CloudTrail and an S3 bucket aws-onboarding.json Use Case Template Use an existing CloudTrail with an existing S3 bucket gov-aws-onboarding-existing-cloudtrail.json Create a CloudTrail to use with an existing S3 Bucket gov-aws-onboarding-nobucket.json Create a CloudTrail and an S3 bucket gov-aws-onboarding.json Caution
+Use Case Template Use an existing CloudTrail with an existing S3 bucket aws-onboarding-existing-cloudtrail.json Create a CloudTrail to use with an existing S3 Bucket aws-onboarding-nobucket.json Create a CloudTrail and an S3 bucket aws-onboarding.json Use Case Template Use an existing CloudTrail with an existing S3 bucket gov-aws-onboarding-existing-cloudtrail.json Create a CloudTrail to use with an existing S3 Bucket gov-aws-onboarding-nobucket.json Create a CloudTrail and an S3 bucket gov-aws-onboarding.json -

 Name your bucket.